 - Six to 10 feet of physical distance is maintained in all activity spaces.

 - Shared equipment is limited and available for checkout.
 Users may bring their own equipment for personal use.

 - Space closures

 - Lounge/meeting room spaces (Nike Lounge, Member Lounge, Meeting Rooms) will remain closed except for approved reservations.
-A few common areas will offer limited seating.
+A few common areas offer limited seating.